|

 to note inlet and outlet markings on both units.
 It is recommended that a

 three-valve by-pass valve be installed to loop the entire system.
-This enables
+This

-would make tank change-outs much easier.
+they would make tank change-outs much easier.

 After the unit is